Christian Democratic Union of Germany: Post-Merkel and Merz era (2018–present)

 On 7 October 2021, Armin Laschet, signaled that he would step down after a disastrous general election result, with the CDU suffering its worst ever general election result.
 A new leadership election was called in December and Friedrich Merz, of the right-wing faction of the CDU, was elected by a large majority of 62.1% of voters, defeating pro-Merkel candidates Norbert Röttgen and Helge Braun.
 The Congress of the CDU officially elected Merz as new party Chairman on 22 January 2022, and he assumed office on 31 January 2022.

 In the 2024 European parliament election, the CDU remained the largest party in Germany, winning 30.0% of the vote in a combined list with the CSU, led by CSU MEP Manfred Weber.
 The combined list held on to all 29 seats, with the CDU maintaining 23 seats while the CSU had the remaining 6 seats.
 In October 2024, CDU again became proponents of nuclear energy, advocating reactivation of closed reactors and construction of new plants.

 The CDU contested the 2025 German federal election with Friedrich Merz as their chancellor candidate.
 Their manifesto signalled a shift to the right on immigration as well as increased support for Ukraine.
 The CDU eventually won the election, gaining 12 seats.
 Following the election results, the CDU began negotiations with the SPD to form another grand coalition.
 In May 2025, Friedrich Merz, leader of the CDU, formed a coalition government between the CDU/CSU and the SPD (grand coalition).
 Co-leader of the SPD, Lars Klingbeil, became vice chancellor and finance minister of the new government.

+Friedrich Merz has taken a strong stance against gender-neutral language in public institutions and the media.
+Moving away from the centrist approach of Angela Merkel, Merz is actively challenging progressive identity politics.
+He aims to advocate for traditional cultural values and Christian integration, positioning himself firmly against the current woke trends.
+The CDU under Friedrich Merz has shifted toward a traditional conservative platform, explicitly rejecting progressive social policies, inclusive language, and environmental targets that it frames as "woke.